 Rosella is a very expert chef.
 She knows the story and the origin of the food she cooks.
 Being with her is quite a revealing experience.
 She teaches you how to cook but also let you understand where food and traditions come from.

-We had a very special lunch, learning the history of Romagna cappelletti, a filled hand made pasta and a comfort food for all who live here.
+We had a very special lunch, learning the history of Romagna cappelletti, a filled hand made pasta and comfort food for all who live here.

 Via Dell’Almagià, Ravenna